 When you decide to have an attorney represent you, remember to retain the services of a firm that specializes in the area of law that concerns you.
 The attorneys at Kathrin S. Mautino, APLC are highly respected immigration attorneys whose sole interest is solving your problems.

-If you or someone you know in San Diego or within California needs the assistance or legal counsel of an experienced immigration lawyer, contact Southern California Immigration at 619-235-9177, or use the contact form provided on this site to schedule a free consultation with a San Diego immigration lawyer.
+If you or someone you know in San Diego or within California needs the assistance or legal counsel of an experienced immigration lawyer, contact Southern California Immigration at 619-235-9177, or use the contact form provided on this site to schedule a consultation with a San Diego immigration lawyer.

 The following are some of the services Mautino & Mautino offer: